cockroachdb/docs/src/current/v23.2/work-with-virtual-clusters.md

 ### Restore the entire cluster

-To restore the entire storage cluster, including all virtual clusters and the system interface:
+To restore the entire storage cluster, including all virtual clusters and the system virtual cluster:

-1. [Connect to the destination system interface](#connect-to-the-system-interface) as a user with the `admin` role on the system interface.
+1. [Connect to the destination system virtual cluster](#connect-to-the-system-virtual-cluster) as a user with the `admin` role on the system virtual cluster.
-1. [Restore the cluster]({% link {{ page.version.version }}/restore.md %}) from a backup that included the the `INCLUDE_ALL_SECONDARY_TENANTS` flag.
-All virtual clusters and the system interface are restored.
+1. [Restore the cluster]({% link {{ page.version.version }}/restore.md %}) from a backup that included the the `INCLUDE_ALL_SECONDARY_VIRTUAL_CLUSTERS` flag.
+All virtual clusters and the system virtual cluster are restored.

 ### Cluster logs

-When cluster virtualization is enabled, cluster log messages for the system interface and each virtual cluster are labeled according to the cluster they are associated with.
+When cluster virtualization is enabled, cluster log messages for the system virtual cluster and each virtual cluster are labeled according to the cluster they are associated with.

 ### SQL API